vedidev/android-store/README.md

 ## In App Billing Service

 We currently support Google Play as the default IAB service.
-We're working to add more stores' services.
+We're working to add more stores.

-The billing service is started and stopped for every operation you're running on StoreContoroller (buyWithGooglePlay, restoreTransactions ...).
+The billing service is started and stopped for every operation you're running on StoreContoroller (buyWithMarket, restoreTransactions ...).

 We recommend that you open the IAB Serbice and keep it open in the background in cases where you have an in-game storefront.
 This is how you do that: